RicardoLima17/GMIT1/README.md

 ## 6-Es.py week 07
-<p>1- Write a program that calculates somebody’s Body Mass Index (BMI) The inputs are the person's height in centimetres and weight in kilograms.
-The output is their weight divided by their height in metres squared.</p>
+<p>1- Write a program that reads in a text file and outputs the number of e's it contains.The program should take the filename from an argument on the command line.</p>

 ### Code